buildkite/agent/README.md

 existing build scripts on Buildbox.
 Once you've created this file, commit it to your source control and push.
 Next, go to your
 Project Settings on Buildbox and update the "Script Path" field with the path to your new build script (here we used `scripts/buildbox.sh`).

 Now you can install the new agent and trigger some builds.
-You can use your exising agent tokens with the new agents.
+You can use your exising agent access tokens with the new agents.

 ### Artifacts